Tutorbird/algorithms_and_data_structures/README.md

-# Coursera - Algorithms and Data Structures, 6-course specialization
+# Coursera - Algorithms and Data Structures

-Trying to fill in the knowledge gaps that arise from going through the traditional CS degree route.

-Started on January 9th
+### - by UC, San Diego and Higher School of Economics (NRU)

+Courses:

+ * Algorithm Toolbox
+ * Data Structures
+ * Algorithms on Graphs
+ * Algorithms on Strings
+ * Advanced Algorithms and Complexity
+ * Genome Assembly Programming

+Start Date: Jan.
+9, 2017

 Current Progress = Week 3/5 for Algorithm Toolbox

-This README is more or less to see how much I can learn in a short time.

-Feel free to look at commits to take a look at the thought process behind some things.
+This repository is to try and fill in some knowledge gaps that come from a non-traditional CS background.
+Likewise, it's a way for me to get familiar with Java, which I used to dislike but it's growing on me.